 Victoria: Due to U.S. law, a foreign vessel (which most cruise ships are) must make a stop at a foreign port before returning to the United States.
-That stop is usually in the city of Victoria, British Columbia.
+If sailing from Seattle, that stop is usually in the city of Victoria, British Columbia.
 Here you’ll find a gorgeous city that’s a must-see.
 We’d recommend doing some sort of tour to be able to see all the sights quickly, followed by a stop in the downtown harbor area to see the Legislative Assembly building, the Empress Hotel, and the Royal BC Museum.

 Excursions in the Last Frontier